Relaxation and fluctuations of a mass- and dipole-conserving stochastic lattice gas: Macroscopic fluctuation theory. Fluctuations of excess number of particles

 Once the optimal path is found, the probability distribution is given, up to a pre-exponent, by the action along the optimal path: $ -\ln \mathcal{P} (K,T,\rho_0) \simeq S$, where

 where

 The rescaled excess of the number of particles $j$ is defined in Eq.~(\ref{constraint1}).

-For the annealed initial condition with \emph{average} rescaled density $1$ the full action includes the cost of creating the optimal initial condition $\rho(x,0)$: $S_{\text{annealed}}=S+S_0$, where $S$ is the dynamical action, described by Eq.~(\ref{action1}), and
+For the annealed initial condition with \emph{average} rescaled density $1$ the full action includes the cost of creating the optimal initial condition $\rho(x,0)$: $S_{\text{annealed}}=S+S_0$, where $S$ is the dynamical action, described by Eqs.~(\ref{action1}) and (\ref{s1}), and

-As a result, Eq.~(\ref{0}) gives way to a different condition \cite{DG2009b}, which describes a relation between the \textit{a priori} unknown $\rho(x,0)$ and $v(x,0)$:
+As a result, Eq.~(\ref{0}) gives way to a different condition \cite{DG2009b}, which describes a relation between the a priori unknown $\rho(x,0)$ and $v(x,0)$: